lavanyapc/visualos/README.md

 # VisualOS

-VisualOS is an interactive web-based Operating Systems laboratory designed to help students understand core Operating Systems concepts through real-time simulations, animations, and performance analysis.
-The platform transforms theoretical algorithms into interactive visualizations, allowing users to experiment with different inputs and observe how each algorithm behaves step by step.
+An interactive web-based Operating Systems laboratory for visualizing and learning core OS algorithms through real-time simulations, animations, and performance analysis.

+VisualOS transforms traditional Operating Systems learning into an interactive experience where users can experiment with algorithms, observe their execution step by step, compare their behavior, and analyze their performance—all through an intuitive and visually engaging interface.

 ---

+## Overview

+Operating Systems concepts are often challenging to understand because they involve multiple processes, scheduling decisions, memory operations, and synchronization occurring simultaneously.
+While textbooks explain the theory, VisualOS allows users to **see** these algorithms in action.

+With interactive visualizations, configurable inputs, playback controls, and real-time metrics, VisualOS helps learners understand how different algorithms behave and how their performance varies under different scenarios.

+---

-## Features
+## App Flow

-- Interactive algorithm simulations
-- Step-by-step execution with playback controls
-- Real-time visualization of algorithm execution
-- Performance metrics and analysis
-- Responsive user interface
-- Light and Dark themes
-- Export simulation results as PDF
+### 1. Welcome Screen

+- Animated landing page with interactive module preview cards.

+### 2. Module Selection

+- Choose an Operating Systems topic to explore.
+- This screen is displayed only once during startup.

+### 3. Module Pages

+- Each module provides an interactive simulation.
-- Persistent navigation between modules
+- A persistent navigation bar allows switching between modules and toggling the application theme at any time.

 ---